thorgate/django-project-template/{{cookiecutter.repo_name}}/ansible/README.md

     * ` export AWS_ACCESS_KEY_ID=...`
     * ` export AWS_SECRET_ACCESS_KEY=...`
 * run `make setup-terraform workspace=WORKSPACE`  where WORKSPACE is 'staging', 'production'
-* Keep the terminal window open, fab will ask you for some of the values
+* Keep the terminal window open as some of these values should be copied into the ansible variables (secrets belong in the vault).

 <!-- Collapsed block -->
 <details>